eslqian/410Project/README.md

 ## Overview

-The **Study Guide Helper** is a sophisticated educational tool designed to aid in study and learning processes.
+The **Study Guide Helper** is an educational tool designed to aid in study and learning processes.
 It integrates advanced text processing, OpenAI's GPT-4, and a user-friendly interface to provide targeted learning support.
 This document provides detailed information on using and understanding the software implementation.

 ## How to Use the Software